Skip to the main content.

 Since the invention of income tax in England, the scope and the rates of taxation have progressed steadily, and there seems to be no prospect of reversal in the foreseeable future.
 As a matter of fact, far from reversing course on taxation, governments are preparing a new wave of progressive taxes as the populations of developed economies age.

-Some Latin American countries have implemented territorial tax systems to attract expats and foreign investors, and Panama is one of the most famous among them.
-In this article, I will explain what a territorial tax system is, how it works in Panama, and what you should know before making any move.
+Some Latin American countries have implemented territorial tax systems to attract expats and foreign investors, and the Panama territorial tax system is one of the most famous among them.
+In this article, I will explain what a territorial tax system is, how it works in Panama, and what you should know before making any move, especially if you are considering expat living in Panama or relocating as part of a long-term strategy.

 Panama took the opposite approach.
 It drew a line at its own borders and said, simply, _We will only tax what happens here._ Everything else is none of our business